griffithfly/PygenSQL/README.md

 # PygenSQL
 PygenSQL is based on Python, which aims to provide a way to easy and efficient to automatically create useable SQL queries for users.
 - **Module 1** generates SQL queries for creating tables, which exports a .txt file containing create a new table in a database.
 - **Module 2** runs data assessment for data quality.
 This module can check fields/variables based on the data dictionary.
 If any errors are found, a .txt summary report will be generated.
-Please find error codes overview:
+Please the find error codes overview:
 1. Code 1000 – Check whether the length of columns in a data dictionary and data export is the same.
 2. Code 1001 – If the length is not the same, the missing column/variable will be shown in the report.
 3. Code 2000 - check sequence of variables in a data dictionary and data export is the same.
 If not, the right position(s) will be shown in the report.